EmmanuelTomiyoshi/EmmanuelTomiyoshi/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
-JavaScript, Css, Html
+- 🌱 I’m a Software Engineer student at 42sp

 <!--
 **EmmanuelTomiyoshi/EmmanuelTomiyoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.